MontiCore/statecharts/README.md

 tool can be [downloaded](#Tool-Download).

 ##### Prerequisites
-To build the project, it is required to install a Java 8 JDK and git.
+To build the project, it is required to install a Java 21 JDK, Gradle 8.4, and git.

 ##### Step 1: Clone Project with git